omergorenn/conference-app/README.md

 ## Usage
 The application allows you to manage sessions and speakers for a conference.
-You can perform the following operations:
+You can perform the following operations in the api usage:

 ## Sessions
 View all sessions